Edith Thompson and Frederick Bywaters: Early life

-Edith Thompson was born Edith Jessie Graydon on 25 December 1893, at 97 Norfolk Road in Dalston, London, the first of the five children of William Eustace Graydon (1867–1941), a clerk with the Imperial Tobacco Company, and his wife Ethel Jessie Graydon (née Liles) (1872–1938), the daughter of a police constable.
+Edith Thompson was born Edith Jessie Graydon on 25 December 1893, at 97 Norfolk Road (now Cecilia Road) in Dalston, London, the first of the five children of William Eustace Graydon (1867–1941), a clerk with the Imperial Tobacco Company, and his wife Ethel Jessie Graydon (née Liles) (1872–1938), the daughter of a police constable.
 During her childhood, Edith was a happy, talented girl who excelled at dancing and acting, and was academically bright, with a natural ability in arithmetic.
 After leaving school in 1909 she joined a firm of clothing manufacturers, Louis London, near Aldgate station in London.
 Then, in 1911, she was employed at Carlton & Prior, wholesale milliners, in the Barbican and later in Aldersgate.
 Edith quickly established a reputation as a stylish and intelligent woman and was promoted by the company several times, until she became their chief buyer and made regular trips to Paris on behalf of the company.

 In 1909, at the age of 15, Edith met Percy Thompson who was three years her senior.
 After a six-year engagement, they were married at St Barnabas, Manor Park on 15 January 1916.
 At first, the couple lived in Retreat Road in Westcliff-on-Sea, before buying a house at 41 Kensington Gardens in the then-fashionable London suburb of Ilford in July 1920.
-With both their careers flourishing they lived a comfortable life.
+With both their careers flourishing, they lived a comfortable life.

 Acquaintance with Bywaters

 In 1920, the couple became acquainted with 18-year-old Frederick Bywaters, although Bywaters and Edith Thompson had met nine years earlier when Bywaters, then aged nine, had been a schoolfriend of Edith's younger brothers.

 Frederick Bywaters had enlisted in the merchant navy.
 The 26-year-old Edith was immediately attracted to Bywaters, who was handsome and impulsive and whose stories of his travels around the world excited Edith's love of romantic adventure.
 To Edith, the youthful Bywaters represented her romantic ideal; by comparison, 29-year-old Percy seemed staid and conventional.
-Percy—oblivious to the emerging romantic attraction between his wife and Bywaters—welcomed the youth into their company.
-Shortly thereafter, the trio—joined by Edith's sister Avis—holidayed in Shanklin on the Isle of Wight.
+Percy – oblivious to the emerging romantic attraction between his wife and Bywaters – welcomed the youth into their company.
+Shortly thereafter, the trio – joined by Edith's sister Avis – holidayed in Shanklin on the Isle of Wight.
 Upon their return, Percy invited Bywaters to lodge with them.